authgear/authgear-server/docs/specs/ui.md

 ## The phone input widget

-The developer can customize the list of country calling code and the default country calling code of the phone input widget via configuration.
-By default the list includes all country calling codes globally.
+The developer can customize the list of country calling codes and default country calling code of the phone input widget via configuration.
+By default, the list includes all country calling codes globally.
 The default value is the first one in the list.

 ## frame-ancestors

 The `frame-ancestors` directive of the HTTP header `Content-Security-Policy:` is derived from the `redirect_uris` of all clients.
-If the `redirect_uri` is of scheme `https`, the host is added to to frame-ancestors.
-If the `redirect_uri` is `http` and the host is loopback address or the domain ends with `.localhost`, the host is also added to frame-ancestors.
+If the `redirect_uri` is of scheme `https`, the host is added to frame-ancestors.
+If the `redirect_uri` is `http` and the host is loopback address, or the domain ends with `.localhost`, the host is also added to frame-ancestors.

 ## The login page

 The login page authenticates the user.
 It lists out the configured IdPs.
 It shows a text field for login ID.
-The login ID field is either a plain text input or a phone number input, depending on the type of the first login ID key.
+The login ID field is either a plain text input or phone number input, depending on the type of the first login ID key.
 Link to the forgot password page is shown if Password Authenticator is enabled.

 ```
 |---------------------------|